 - 1. The counselor/nurse/principal/principal's designee will contact and meet with the parent/guardian immediately.
 The purpose of the emergency conference is to discuss the student's immediate psychological and safety needs, including supervision.
-Topics to be discussed should include: - a. current status of student. - b. student's exact reference to harm self and/or others. - c. importance of parental role in providing supervision. - d. steps to be taken to supervise the student (to ensure safety): line-of-sight supervision, removing all means of harm (e.g. removal of weapons, pills, knives, belts, shoe strings etc.) from the student's access, importance of continuous observation, etc. - e. assist the student/family in seeking medical/mental health services as needed. - If the counselor/nurse/principal's designee cannot reach a parent/guardian by phone, they will call the emergency contacts that were provided by the parent/guardian.
+Topics to be discussed should include: - a. current status of student. - b. student's exact reference to harm self and/or others. - c. importance of parental role in providing supervision. - d. steps to be taken to supervise the student (to ensure safety): line-of-sight supervision, removing all means of harm (e.g. removal of weapons, pills, knives, belts, shoe strings etc.) from the student's access, importance of continuous observation, etc. - e. assist the student/family in seeking medical/mental health services as needed. - 2.
+If the counselor/nurse/principal's designee cannot reach a parent/guardian by phone, they will call the emergency contacts that were provided by the parent/guardian.
 If the parent/guardian is unable to be located, the counselor/nurse/principal/principal's designee will call the Student Resource Officer Bradley [706-573-8462] (non-emergency police or Sheriff department) for assistance with locating parent/guardian. - 3.
 If the student is taken to the hospital, the counselor/nurse/principal/principal's designee will accompany the child.
 Once the parent/guardian arrives, the counselor/nurse/principal/principal's designee may choose to remain but is no longer required. - 4.
 Counselor/Nurse/Principal/Principal's Designee will ONLY provide the parent/guardian with a copy of the Student Safety Notice and the Notice of Emergency Conference Form.
 The parent/guardian will be advised that the student needs be evaluated/assessed by a medical doctor/mental health professional before returning to school to ensure that he/she is no longer at risk of harming self or others. - 5.
 If a student does not live with his/her legal guardian, the primary caregiver and/or adult in the household must also be contacted, notified of the student's status and asked to assist the student in seeking medical/mental health assistance.

 - 6. The parent/guardian will be asked to sign the Student Safety Notice and the Notice of Emergency Conference Form.
 The parent/guardian will also be asked to indicate whether they will seek medical/mental health assistance for their child.
 This form acknowledges that the parent/guardian has been notified of his/her child's behaviors and the recommendations for treatment options.
 The form will be kept in a confidential file separate from the student's cumulative folder. - 7.
-If the parent/guardian agrees to seek medical/mental health assistance, the counselor/nurse/principal/principal's designee will assist parent/guardian with making an appointment BEFORE the student and parent/guardian leave the school campus.
+If the parent/guardian agrees to seek medical/mental health assistance, the counselor/nurse/principal/s designee will assist parent/guardian with making an appointment BEFORE the student and parent/guardian leave the school campus.
 In addition, student and parent/guardian will be notified that the student must participate in a mandatory readmit conference upon return to school. - 8.
 If a student expresses thoughts of harm to self and/or others, and cannot be located in class or on campus, the counselor/nurse/principal/principal's designee will immediately be notified, and will make every effort to locate the student.
 The principal/available administrator and parent/guardian will, also, be notified immediately. - 9.
-All phone calls/conferences/attempts to notify are to be documented on the Student Safety Plan Disposition Form. - 10.
-When the student returns to school, the counselor/nurse/principal/principal's designee will conduct a mandatory readmit conference with the student and parent/guardian.
-At that time, appropriate clearance documentation (i.e., discharge form, doctor's note, mental health clearance form, etc.) will be collected from the parent/guardian.
-A copy of this documentation should be attached to the school's copy of the Student Safety Plan Protocol and be sent to Central Office, Guidance and Counseling Supervisor, Attention: [Mrs. Michele Eller], in an envelope marked "CONFIDENTIAL".
+All phone calls/conferences/attempts to notify are to be documented on the Student Safety Plan Disposition Form.